 - Step 1 Access the IMS console. - 1.
-Log in to the management console. - 2.
-Under Computing, click Image Management Service.
-The IMS console is displayed. - Step 2 Register an ISO file as an ISO image.

-- 1. Click Create Image in the upper right corner. - 2.
+Log in to the management console. - Under Computing, click Image Management Service.
+The IMS console is displayed. - Step 2 Register an ISO file as an ISO image. - 1.
+Click Create Image in the upper right corner. - 2.
 In the Image Type and Source area, select ISO image for Type. - 3.
-In the image file list, select the bucket and then the image file. - 4.
-In the Image Information area, set the following parameters. - Architecture.
-Select x86 or ARM.
+In the image file list, select the bucket and then the image file.